-Meet the people who are designing and developing Ravens’ Roost, Anchorage’s first cohousing neighborhood:
+Meet the people who make up the Ravens’ Roost community, Anchorage’s first cohousing neighborhood:

 John, Michelle and their kids Ave and Lucia moved into Ravens’ Roost in August of 2017.
 John and Michelle first met working in the Alaska travel industry together, and have transitioned to John working in safety training and Michelle homeschooling the kids.
 From the beginning, their desire to move into Ravens’ Roost was always about the people.
 They were eager to join an incredibly diverse neighborhood with people who deliberately chose to come together for housing and community.
 The physical home was a secondary priority, but once moved in, they found it easy to work with the smartly-designed space and are loving their new nest.
 Downsizing from an older home twice the size turned out to be a very welcome change, and they are very happy with the results.
 Travel remains their number one hobby and they enjoy trading tips and stories with their well-traveled neighbors.